reactive-python/reactpy-django/docs/src/reference/hooks.md

     | --- | --- |
     | `#!python UserData` | A `#!python NamedTuple` containing a `#!python Query` and `#!python Mutation` objects used to access/modify user data.
 Read the `#!python use_query` and `#!python use_mutation` docs for more details. |

+??? question "How do I set default values?"

+    You can configure default user data via the `#!python default_data` parameter.

+    This parameter accepts a dictionary containing a `#!python {key: default_value}` pairs.
+For computationally intensive defaults, your `#!python default_value` can be sync or async functions that return the value to set.

+    === "components.py"

+        ```python
+        {% include "../../python/use-user-data-defaults.py" %}
+        ```

 ---

 ## Connection Hooks